hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 As the barrier item reaches a processor, it stops what it’s doing and saves its state to the snapshot storage.
-Once complete, it forwards the barrier item to its downstream processors and so on.
+Once complete, it forwards the barrier item to its downstream processors and resumes.
+The same story repeats in the downstream processors, eventually reaching the sink processors.
+When they complete, the snapshot is done.

-Due to parallelism, in most cases a processor receives data from more than one upstream processor.
+This is the basic story, but due to parallelism, in most cases a processor receives data from more than one upstream processor.
 It will receive the barrier item from each of them at separate times, but it must start taking a snapshot at a single point in time.
 There are two approaches it can take, as explained below.

 ### Exactly-Once